azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 ## Verifying that Tenant Security Solution installation is complete

 Below steps will help you to verify and understand different resources and functions created as part of setup along with purpose.
+This step can take up to 30 minutes.

 **1: Verify resources created as part of setup**